 This first short is told from the P.O.V. of skateboarding kids who have all claimed to have seen Batman.
 They each tell variations of their own interpretation of Batman, and we’re treated to wonderful animations of each of them.

 One kid sees Batman as a literal shadow monster that appears at will and dissipates in an instant.

-Not only is just a “cool moment” to see, it has a lot of plot and story purpose.
-Bruce Wayne at one point references the death of his parents and said “I’ve been trying to stop those two bullets all my life.”
+Not only is just a “cool moment” to see, but it also has a lot of plot and story purpose.
+Bruce Wayne at one point references the death of his parents and said: “I’ve been trying to stop those two bullets all my life.”

 And here, he finally does.
 He actually stops a bullet, and saves one of his closest “friends” and allies.

-Like Justice League: The Final Frontier, this film absolutely earns it’s PG-13 rating.
-There’s a few shocking segments where people get legit mowed down by automatic gunfire.
+Like Justice League: The Final Frontier, this film absolutely earns its PG-13 rating.
+There are a few shocking segments where people get legit mowed down by automatic gunfire.
 It was appropriate to story and not excessive, but it was absolutely jarring.

 The summaries for the six shorts are as follows:

 All in all, Batman: Gotham Knight is a creative, clever, and above all refreshing take on Batman.
 It’s fresh off the heels of a creative, clever and refreshing version of The Justice League, so hopefully, this trend continues with the remaining DCUAO films.